Free Shipping on orders over $100

 What Is Delta-9?

-THC interacts with the endocannabinoid system, which is involved in various functions, including memory, perception, mood, and pain [1].
+THC interacts with the endocannabinoid system, which is engaged across various body and mental functions, including memory, time perception, mood, and pain tolerance [1].

 THC affects these functions by binding to the cannabinoid receptors and altering their activity.
 In other words, THC mimics the endocannabinoids that our bodies naturally produce.